zombodb/zombodb/QUERY-DSL.md

 ### Query String Syntax

 The Query String Syntax is a plain-text query language [implemented by Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
-It's "google"-like in that you can simply specify free-form, unqualified words and "quoted phrases" and it figure out the matching documents.
+It's "google"-like in that you can simply specify free-form, unqualified words and "quoted phrases" and Elasticsearch figures out the matching documents.
 Additionally, it supports a fairly sophsicated boolean syntax that includes field qualification, proximity, ranges, wildcards, etc.

 Using the query string syntax, searching for "cats and dogs" could be any of the following: